FedTreeLoRA: Reconciling Statistical and Functional Heterogeneity in Federated LoRA Fine-Tuning: Introduction

 In this paper, we propose that these two dimensions of heterogeneity, the statistical \textit{horizontal} and the functional \textit{vertical}, are \textit{orthogonal in source yet coupled in interaction}.
 They are orthogonal because horizontal heterogeneity stems from external data distributions, while vertical heterogeneity arises solely from the internal LLM architecture.
 However, they are coupled because the effective aggregation strategy depends on their intersection: the depth at which clients should cease sharing parameters is functionally dependent on their data similarity.
 To empirically verify this hypothesis, we first conduct extensive motivational studies analyzing the interaction between client data distributions and layer-wise representations.
 Our analysis confirms that clients with heterogeneous data distributions can benefit from sharing shallow `trunks' of the model while diverging at deeper layers to preserve personalization.
 This implies that the optimal aggregation structure is not a set of disjoint clusters, but a hierarchical tree.

 Based on these insights and empirical verifications, we introduce \textbf{FedTreeLoRA}, a novel framework that addresses this dual-heterogeneity through tree-structured aggregation.
-Unlike prior methods that employ coarse-grained client clustering, FedTreeLoRA implements a fine-grained, layer-wise alignment strategy.
+Unlike prior methods, including coarse-grained client grouping approaches such as FedLEASE~\cite{wang2025adaptive}, FedTreeLoRA implements a fine-grained, layer-wise alignment strategy.
 It utilizes a data-driven hierarchical approach to dynamically construct an aggregation tree, where the root represents shared shallow layers among all clients, and branches represent progressive specialization towards deeper layers for specific client subgroups.
 This structure naturally determines the optimal sharing boundary for each client group, ensuring that general capabilities are consolidated while specific data patterns are adapted locally.
-Our main contributions are summarized as follows: -5.6pt \begin{itemize} \item We identify the problem of \textit{dual-heterogeneity} in federated LLM fine-tuning, revealing that ignoring the coupling between client-side data distribution and layer-wise representation leads to suboptimal aggregation. \item We propose \textbf{FedTreeLoRA}, a tree-structured framework that adaptively determines the optimal parameter-sharing depth across layers, effectively reconciling generalization and personalization. \item We conduct extensive experiments on diverse benchmarks, demonstrating that FedTreeLoRA significantly outperforms state-of-the-art federated LoRA methods. \end{itemize}
+Our main contributions are summarized as follows:

+\begin{itemize} \item We identify the problem of \textit{dual-heterogeneity} in federated LLM fine-tuning, revealing that ignoring the coupling between client-side data distribution and layer-wise representation leads to suboptimal aggregation. \item We propose \textbf{FedTreeLoRA}, a tree-structured framework that adaptively determines the optimal parameter-sharing depth across layers, effectively reconciling generalization and personalization. \item We conduct extensive experiments on diverse benchmarks, demonstrating that FedTreeLoRA significantly outperforms state-of-the-art federated LoRA methods. \end{itemize}